 Interest income and expense is recognized in the income statement for all interest bearing financial instruments on an accrual basis, using the effective interest rate (EIR) method.
-The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the gross carrying amount of the financial asset or to the amortized cost of a financial liability.
+The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the gross carrying amount of the financial asset or to the amortized cost Translation from the original Bulgarian version, in case of divergence the Bulgarian original shall prevail of a financial liability.
 When calculating the EIR for financial instruments other than purchased or originated credit-impaired (POCI), the Bank estimates cash flows considering all contractual terms of the financial instrument but does not consider expected credit losses.
 For POCI financial assets, the credit-adjusted EIR is used, which is the interest rate that upon the original recognition of the POCI financial asset discounts the estimated future cash flows (including expected credit losses) to the fair value of the POCI asset.

-2.2.4.
+- 2.2 Material accounting policy (continued) - 2.2.4.
 Income Statement (continued)